 The White River Greenway Trail makes Waverly Park one of the best places to immerse yourself in the colors of fall.
 The paved trail offers a two mile journey along the river, where you'll find not only fall color, but lots of migratory birds as well!
 There are also several interpretive signs to explain the park's colorful past and on some weekends, there are blacksmith and tinsmith demonstrations as well.
 Don't miss their fun Halloween event, the Haunting of Waverly!

 Take a Drive

 Morgan County is overflowing with scenic beauty and colorful foliage.
 Taking a drive on just about any county road, or even smaller, less busy state highways.
 Both can offer a beautiful morning or afternoon of enjoyment for all ages without the exertion of a major hike.
 Pack up the car and head for the hills – when the glaciers stopped near Martinsville, they left behind breathtaking hills in the southern part of the county that are just perfect for leaf viewing!
 Stop by a local eatery for a tasty lunch or dinner along the way.
-If you plan a visit don't miss out on seasonal fun like a visit to Anderson Orchard or a scary trip through Hall’s Haunted Halls – widely regarded as one of the best haunted houses in the region.
+If you plan a visit don't miss out on seasonal fun like a visit to Anderson Orchard or Hunter's Honey Farm.
+Check out all the seasonal fun on our Fall Fun page.